 TGax editor: modify the text as shown:

 The size of the HE Compressed Beamforming Report field depends on the values in the HE MIMO Control field.
 The HE Compressed Beamforming Report field contains HE Compressed Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented HE compressed beamforming and CQI report (see 27.6.4 (Rules for generating segmented feedback)).
-HE Compressed Beamforming Report information is included in the HE compressed beamforming and CQI report if the Feedback Type subfield in the HE MIMO Control field indicates SU or MU.(#16723)
+HE Compressed Beamforming Report information is included in the HE compressed beamforming and CQI report if the Feedback Type subfield in the HE MIMO Control field indicates SU or MU.
+If the HE MIMO Control field contains a Disallowed Subchannel Bitmap subfield, then the HE Compressed Beamforming Report field does not include information for tones that are included within 242-tone RUs that are indicated as disallowed by the bitmap. (#16723)

 The AvgSNRi in Table 9-71 (Average SNR of Space-Time Stream i subfield) is found by computing the SNR per subcarrier in decibels for the subcarriers identified in Table 9-76c (Feedback subcarrier indices indicating start 26-tone RU index and end 26-tone RU index for Ng = 4) for Ng = 4 and Table 9-76d (Feedback subcarrier indices indicating start 26-tone RU index and end 26-tone RU index for Ng = 16) for Ng = 16, and then computing the arithmetic mean of those values.
 Each SNR value per subcarrier in stream i (before being averaged) corresponds to the SNR associated with column i of the beamforming feedback matrix V determined at the beamformee.
 Each SNR corresponds to the predicted SNR at the beamformee when the beamformer applies all columns of the matrix V.

-(#16723)
+The computation of the AvgSNRi values does not include channel information from subcarriers that lie within 242-tone RUs that are indicated as punctured by the Disallowed Subchannel Bitmap subfield, if present, of the HE NDP Announcement frame that solicited the feedback. (#16723)

 9.4.1.64 HE MU Exclusive Beamforming Report field